ffrankies/BigDataTextSummarization/README.md

 The unlabeled files are currently stored in our home directory, in `12_Shooting_Townville_2016`.
 We may be asked to delete this folder later, since it's taking up unnecessary space on the cluster.

 It is also stored in `/home/public/cs4984_cs5984_f18/unlabeled/data/12_Shooting_Townville_2016/`

+The processed unlabeled data (the text data + timestamps and whatnot) from the WARC files is now stored in the `sentences` folder, in `JSON` format.

 The labeled data is the same for all teams, stored in `/home/public/cs4984_cs5984_f18/labeled/`